Hilliard Dogbe

-Hilliard Kwashie Dela Dogbe (born April 5, 1970) is a Ghanaian clergyman and bishop in the African Methodist Episcopal Zion Church (A.M.E.
+Hilliard Kwashie Dela Dogbe (born 5 April 1970) is a Ghanaian clergyman and bishop in the African Methodist Episcopal Zion Church (A.M.E.
 Zion Church).
 He currently serves as the Bishop of the Western West Africa Episcopal District, which encompasses Liberia, Côte d'Ivoire, Ghana and Togo.

 Early life and education

 Dogbe was born in Accra, Ghana, to Presiding Elder Emile Doe Dogbe-Gakpetor and Mrs. Catherine Efua Dogbe-Gakpetor on 5 April 1970.
 He was baptized by Bishop W. A. Hilliard and received into full membership by Bishops Cecil Bishop and Ruben Lee Speaks in the A.M.E.
 Zion Church.

 Dogbe attended Accra Academy for his secondary education and the University of Ghana, where he completed his undergraduate studies.
 He furthered his education at various institutions, earning a Master of Arts degree in Practical Theology (Christian Education) from Princeton Theological Seminary in Princeton, New Jersey, and a Master of Theology in Pastoral Care and Counseling from Trinity Theological Seminary, Legon in Accra, Ghana.
-He went on to obtain a Doctor of Philosophy (PhD) degree in Practical Theology with distinction from Luther Seminary in St. Paul, Minnesota, USA.
+He went on to obtain a Doctor of Philosophy (PhD) degree in Practical Theology with distinction from Luther Seminary in St. Paul, Minnesota, US.
 His dissertation was entitled; The Living Well: An Ecclesial Response to Alcoholism in Ghana.